HaraldErik/Chrome-script-loader/README.md

 and the result where excellent

 JavaScript Test Results:
-Math computation performance (1 million iterations): 288.20 ms localStorage support: Supported and functional DOM manipulation: Supported and functional Error handling: This is a test error!
+Math computation performance (1 million iterations): 288.20 ms localStorage support: Supported and functional
+DOM manipulation: Supported and functional
+Error handling: This is a test error!
 Async/Await support: Async/Await is supported!
 Promises support: Promises are supported!

+Update:
+Web Worker support.
+Web Worker is supported and functional!
+Fetch API support: Supported and functional

 Match computation preformance is different from website and computer i got above 200 ms most of the time.
 I was very lucky with getting 288.20 ms in the first test